Climate Resilience

 • Improve energy efficiency by expanding the installation of Turbo blowers at a Paper machine

-• Increase the proportion of renewable energy use by more than 80%
+• Increase the proportion of renewable energy use

 • Achieve Net Zero